 To develop the skill of mindful listening, most of us will need to train our brains to focus on what the person in front of us is saying.
 Here are six steps to help you on your way and improve your communication skills.

-We’re all different, so there will be different things that cause distractions for you, but common causes are mobile phones and notifications, being hungry or feeling tired.
-Start by putting your mobile phone away and ignoring it – don't be tempted to get it out and start scrolling and only answer a call if it's essential.
+We’re all different, so there will be other things that cause distractions for you, but common causes are mobile phones and notifications, being hungry or feeling tired.
+Start by putting your mobile phone away and ignoring it – don't be tempted to get it out and start scrolling.
+Only answer a call if it is truly essential.

 However, if you really can’t ignore the things that distract you, it’s better to reschedule the conversation and explain that you’d rather meet when you can give the other person your full, undivided attention.